Royal prerogative of mercy: Conditional pardons

 Conditional pardons substitute one type of sentence for another, and were often used to substitute a lesser sentence for the death penalty.
-The abolition of the death penalty and the increase in the rights of appeal, have meant this pardon is rarely used.
-The last use of the conditional pardon was the posthumous pardon of Derek Bentley in 1993.
+An example of this was in the Isle of Man in 1972 when Queen Elizabeth II, the Lord of Mann, commuted the death sentence of a man to life imprisonment.
+The abolition of the death penalty and the increase in the rights of appeal have meant this pardon is rarely used.
+Uses of the conditional pardon include Derek Bentley (1993) and Ruth Ellis (2026).

 Special remissions

-Special remissions, also called remission pardons, reduce the effect of a sentence, by releasing a prisoner from having to serve some or all of the remainder of his sentence in custody, but the sentence itself remains unaltered.
+Special remissions, also called remission pardons, reduce the effect of a sentence, by releasing a prisoner from having to serve some or all of the remainder of their sentence in custody, but the sentence itself remains unaltered.
 Special remissions are normally granted on compassionate grounds (although there are now statutory powers available), after an offender provides information to help bring other offenders to justice after they have been convicted (however this is now partly covered by section 74 of the Serious Organised Crime and Police Act 2005), to recognize remarkably good conduct in custody, such as the prevention of escape, injury, or death, or to remedy an incorrectly calculated release date.